 Each member is expected to contribute a minimum of 20 volunteer hours every year.
-Volunteer work is organized through the Club’s Committees.
-There are many opportunities for Club members to volunteer according to their skills and abilities, whether they contribute physical labour, trade skills, clerical help, organizational skills, professional expertise, consulting services, assistance with hospitality and social events, summer Daily Wharfinger duties, or service on the Board.
+(Many members do far more than that.)
+There are many opportunities for Club members to volunteer according to their skills and abilities, whether they contribute physical labour, trade skills, clerical or administrative help, organizational skills, professional expertise, consulting services, assistance with hospitality and social events, summer Daily Wharfinger duties, or service on the Board.
 Every aspect of Club management and maintenance is accomplished through volunteer labour.
-Everyone’s contribution is valuable and is very much appreciated.
+Everyone’s contribution is valued and is very much appreciated.
 We hope people will find their niche in the volunteer scene at the Club, and that people will volunteer because they have fun doing it and feel a sense of satisfaction in helping to make the Club a success.